TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05b_lesson/project.md

 Use these commands to navigate our site:

-  (n)ext          - view the next 10 items
-  (p)revious      - view the previous 10 items
-  (a)dd filter    - narrow your search by adding criteria (r)emove filter - broaden your search by deleting criteria (m)odify filter - change your search criteria
+  (n)ext          - view the next page of items (p)revious      - view the previous page of items (a)dd filter    - narrow your search by adding criteria (r)emove filter - broaden your search by deleting criteria (m)odify filter - change your search criteria